PriyanshuSinghh/Agecalculator--project/README.md

 # Agecalculator--project
-it is an age calculator peoject
+it is an age calculator project